 - Do not insulate the interior of a basement with water leaks or moisture problems.

-- Ensure your project meets the minimum R-value needed to receive any available rebates.
+- Ensure your project meets the minimum R-value needed to receive your desired rebates.

 Cost : $6,500 to $18,000